A Loan You Can Feel Good About

 Understanding Private Mortgage Insurance (PMI)

 If you put less than 20% down on a conventional loan, you will pay PMI.
-PMI typically costs between 0.5% and 1.5% of your loan amount per year.
-The good news: unlike FHA, conventional PMI automatically cancels when your loan balance reaches 80% of the original appraised value.
+PMI typically costs between 0.5% and 1.5% of your loan amount per year, added to your monthly payment.

-How the Conventional Loan Process Works with Me
+How the Process Works with Rudy